jimbaker/tagstr/pep.rst

 the return value isn't required to be a string.
 Recommended practice is that return values are "passive" objects.

-What benefits might come from return rich objects instead of strings?
+What benefits might come from returning rich objects instead of strings?
 A DSL for a domain such as HTML templating can provide a toolchain of post-processing, as `Babel <https://babeljs.io>`_ does for JavaScript `with AST-based transformation plugins <https://babeljs.io/docs/#pluggable>`_.